 Survey series started in 2006 provides critical data to golf industry for assessment and best practices

 Lawrence, Kan.
-(Aug.
-30, 2022) – The Golf Course Superintendents Association of America (GCSAA) will seek critically needed data from superintendents regarding property details and environmental stewardship practices to support the profession and industry as part of the on-going efforts to maintain necessary golf course management resources.
+(Oct.
+12, 2021) – The Golf Course Superintendents Association of America (GCSAA) will seek critically needed data from superintendents regarding water use and conservation practices to support the profession and industry as part of the on-going efforts to maintain necessary golf course management resources.

 To collect the data, an in-depth questionnaire will be sent electronically to superintendents at approximately 14,000 facilities.
-The property profile and environmental stewardship practices survey is part of the third phase of GCSAA’s Golf Course Environmental Profile survey program, which consists of three surveys that are funded by the GCSAA Foundation.
-The property profile and environmental stewardship practices survey will be open Sept.
-1 through Oct.
-17.
+The water study is part of the third phase of GCSAA’s Golf Course Environmental Profile survey program, which will consist of three surveys that are funded by the GCSAA Foundation.

-The results from the property profile and environmental stewardship practices survey will be announced in 2023 and compared against numbers published from the first phase in 2007 and the second phase in 2017.
+The results from the water use survey will be announced in 2022 and compared against numbers from the first phase in 2006 and the second phase in 2014.

 For more information about the Golf Course Environmental Profile, visit www.gcsaa.org/GCEP.